-Fortunately, most organizations who look into outsourcing do realize the dangers of making cost their number one priority.
-Instead, they try to include value into the equation as much as possible so they can get the most benefit out of every dollar they invest.
+Fortunately, most organizations looking into outsourcing do realize the dangers of making cost their number one priority.
+As much as possible, they try to include value into the equation to get the most benefit out of every dollar they invest.

-But how do you really identify the best opportunities for your business?
+But how do you balance this equation and identify the best opportunities for your business?
 And what does "value for money" really mean in software development outsourcing anyway?
-In this post, we discuss the reasons why software development outsourcing could be your best option and how you can find the best value for your money in this endeavor.
+In this post and podcast, we discuss how software development outsourcing could be your best option and how you can find the best value for your money in this endeavor.